burlachenkok/exploring-python3/python3-note.md

 The reason for closing files and closing in general is the following.
 Some objects contain references to external resources such as open files in the filesystem.
 These resources are freed when the object is garbage-collected, but since garbage collection is not guaranteed to happen, such objects also provide an explicit way to release the external resource, usually with a `close()` method.

-This design demonstrates that garbage collection is not a universal solution for all situations and for various types of resources.
+This design demonstrates that Garbage Collection is not a universal solution for all situations and for various types of resources available inside the process/script runtime.

 ## Defaultdict